noahjb/novi_cd_test/instructions/branch1.md

 });
 ```

 Take a minute to "talk" through this bit of code.
 Imagine you had to explain what it does to a five year old child.
-What do you think is the result of the query?
+What do you think this line of code does `response.json(todos);`?

 ###Define `/POST` route
 Next, we create a request handler for the `/POST` route for `/api/todos/`.
 Here we're using the [Mongoose Create](http://mongoosejs.com/docs/models.html) function to create a new document and add it to the database.